Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Polish Easter traditionsEgg tapping

-Also known as egg fighting.
-There are lots of colored eggs on the Polish table during Easter (remember – hard-boiled ones!), and the first important step of the game is to select the best egg – everyone in the family has his/her secret criteria like shape or size.
+Also known as egg fighting. here are lots of colored eggs on the Polish table during Easter (remember – hard-boiled ones!), and the first important step of the game is to select the best egg – everyone in the family has their own secret criteria, like shape or size.
 You play against each other, tapping the opponent’s egg.
 If your egg is winning (unbroken), you play against another participant.
 And the winner?
 The one who is left with an unbroken egg.
 Essential rule: don’t tap the side of the eggs, only the tip (tip to tip or tip to end).
-Part of the game – participants have to eat all the broken eggs when the game is over, which is not necessarily cool considering that in general, you eat lots of eggs in Poland during Easter;)
+Part of the game – participants have to eat all the broken eggs when the game is over, which is not necessarily cool considering that, in general, you eat lots of eggs in Poland during Easter;)

 Easter traditions in Poland

-Children search for Easter Bunny/gifts (relatively modest presents compared to Christmas, sometimes just chocolate bunnies or chocolate eggs) all over the home.
-In some families in Poland, children are supposed to create a nest where the Easter Bunny would leave presents.
+Children search for the Easter Bunny/gifts (relatively modest presents compared to Christmas, sometimes just chocolate bunnies or chocolate eggs) all over the home.
+In some Polish families, children are supposed to create a nest where the Easter Bunny leaves presents.

 Easter traditions in Poland_Easter bunny